eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

     * **Scenario 1: Unauthorized Synthetic Ayahuasca Commercialization**
         * A startup develops a synthetic ayahuasca analogue and seeks to commercialize it without consulting Indigenous communities.
 The **Earth Council** invokes the **Red Lines Clause**, declaring the analogue off-limits due to cultural harm.
 The **Digital Justice Tribunal** halts the project, revokes the startup’s GGF certification, and mandates reparative payments via the **Love Ledger**.
     * **Scenario 2: BAZ-Level Moratorium**
-        * A **BAZ-level Sanctuary Council** in South America identifies unsafe practices in a local psychedelic therapy pilot.
+        * A **BAZ-level Cognitive Sovereignty Council** in South America identifies unsafe practices in a local psychedelic therapy pilot.
 The council imposes a temporary moratorium, supported by the **Neuro-Ethics Review Board**, which conducts an adverse event analysis and mandates revised trauma-informed protocols before the program resumes.
     * **Scenario 3: Metaverse Ritual Misuse**
         * A Metaverse platform hosts an unauthorized virtual ayahuasca ceremony, violating Indigenous protocols.
 The **Earth Council** files a case with the **Digital Justice Tribunal**, which rules against the platform, enforces a network-wide ban from GGF markets, and requires public acknowledgment of the violation.
     * **Scenario 4: Cross-Border Practitioner Conflict**
         * A GGF-certified practitioner from a North American **BAZ** seeks to practice in a South American **BAZ** with stricter local laws.
-The local **BAZ Sanctuary Council** requires additional training on regional cultural protocols, which the practitioner completes, enabling practice under the **Certification Portability Clause**.
+The local **BAZ Cognitive Sovereignty Council** requires additional training on regional cultural protocols, which the practitioner completes, enabling practice under the **Certification Portability Clause**.
     * **Narrative Library:** A collection of accessible stories and case studies will communicate the Accord’s impact, including:
-        * **A Successful BAZ Pilot:** A **BAZ-level Sanctuary Council** in Oceania successfully launches a GGF-certified psilocybin therapy program, training 20 local practitioners (including 5 neurodivergent individuals) and distributing $200,000 in reciprocity payments to Indigenous communities via the **Love Ledger**.
+        * **A Successful BAZ Pilot:** A **BAZ-level Cognitive Sovereignty Council** in Oceania successfully launches a GGF-certified psilocybin therapy program, training 20 local practitioners (including 5 neurodivergent individuals) and distributing $200,000 in reciprocity payments to Indigenous communities via the **Love Ledger**.
         * **A Restorative Justice Outcome:** An unauthorized use of a Yogic meditation practice in a commercial neuro-tech app is halted by the **Digital Justice Tribunal**.
 The violator funds a cultural education program, co-designed with the **Cultural & Ancestral Wisdom Council**, to promote respect for sacred traditions.
         * **Endorsements:** Testimonies from Indigenous elders, non-Indigenous sacred tradition holders (e.g., a Sufi practitioner), and a neurodivergent advocate highlight the Accord’s inclusive and equitable approach.